 |

-to the author, she had to impart, while teaching its grand facts, the hue of
+revelation to the author, she had to impart, while teaching its grand facts,

-spiritual ideas from her own spiritual condition, and she had to do this orally
+the hue of spiritual ideas from her own spiritual condition, and she had to do

-through the meagre channel afforded by language and by her manuscript
+this orally through the meagre channel afforded by language and by her

-circulated among the students.
-As former beliefs were gradually expelled from
+manuscript circulated among the students.
+As former beliefs were gradually

-her thought, the teaching became clearer, until finally the shadow of old
+expelled from her thought, the teaching became clearer, until finally the

 Proof by induction |

-food and raiment; but I do believe that the real man is immortal and that he
+without food and raiment; but I do believe that the real man is immortal and

-lives in Spirit, not matter.
-Christian Science must be accepted at this period
+that he lives in Spirit, not matter.
+Christian Science must be accepted at this

 illustrates and proves the entire Principle.
 Christian Science can be taught